 Targeting your upper chest specifically can elevate both your appearance and performance if you know what you’re doing.
 That said, you can’t just throw in any old exercises and expect to build a shelf you could balance a soda can on.
 You need the right upper chest exercises.
-You need these seven movements.
+You need these eight best upper chest movements.

 - Incline Hex Press